Hiro420/GenshinCb2PacketSniffer/README.md

 ## If it fails to decode packets, restart the process.
 Probably didn't get lucky with the short window of time it has to perform the hook for the first two packets

-## Should work on cbt1, but is untested
+## Should work on cbt1, but is untested (will also require you to update protocol definitions)

 Copyright© Hiro420